Hip Jazz Guitar Playing with Backdoor II-V-I LicksFeb 20, 2018

 Finally, here’s the really hip stuff.
-I think it’s really cool.
+I think this is really cool.
 Example C takes us back to the original lick, with a twist.
 Look at the chords -- the lick actually fits very well with a standard ii-V-I chord progression!
 In fact, it sounds even hipper, as it accentuates chord extensions.
 Suddenly, the #9 and the b9 extensions appear in the lick.
 We did not change the lick, but we change the context in which we use the lick instead.

 Substituting a lick based upon the “flat 7”dominant chord can provide a great avenue for hip sounds.
-Try it sometime!
 Next time you see Gm7-C7, slip in some Bbm7-Eb7 instead, and see how it sounds.
 And then do the reverse!
 It’s got a pretty hip vibe to it.
+Try it sometime!

 Now we have four ideas to use when improvising!
 And it’s really just the beginning.
 Imagine taking all four of these examples and using them over a common ii-V progression.
 Then imagine using them over the b7 dominant progression, as found in Stella By Starlight.
 Every new idea you create can be tested in these two scenarios.